pgEdge/pgedge-docs/docs/enterprise/el/installing.md

 After installing the `pgedge` repository, you're ready to create Postgres databases and install supporting components.
 If needed, modify the sample commands that follow to use your preferred package manager.

+!!! info

+    Installing packages with pgEdge Enterprise Postgres (e.g., pgedge-postgresql-18 or related components) will remove any previously installed community Postgres packages (versions 12–18).
+This behavior is consistent with community Postgres packages.
+If you wish to keep your existing Postgres installation, install pgEdge Enterprise Postgres in a separate environment (such as a container or virtual machine).

-Then, to review a list of packages available from the `pgedge` repository, use the command:
+To review a list of packages available from the `pgedge` repository, use the command:

   `dnf repoquery --available --repo=pgedge`